comworkio/comwork-cloud-wiki/tutorials/selfhosted/configuration/ovh.md

 # Configuring OVH

-In this section, we'll see how to generate the different API keys with OVH.
+In this tutorial, we'll see how to generate the different API keys with OVH.

 ## Translations